-My writing takes many forms: books, articles, essays, brand strategy, advertising and more!
+My writing takes many forms: books, articles, essays, brand strategy, and hard-working copy.
 My greatest passion is telling the stories of creative people—the unsung makers, designers and artists working at the intersection of pop culture and design.

 The pioneering video game company Atari is well-known for its games and tech innovation at the dawn of the video game era.
 But the Silicon Valley brand also led its industry in art and creativity, creating iconic packaging artwork and design that left a lasting impression on gamers and popular culture.
 I sought to unearth this forgotten legacy in my design history book, Art of Atari.

 Most design inspiration books feature the same well-regarded (and awarded) work, but I (and co-author Jason Adam) sought to broaden the creative conversation, allowing designers and artists to choose their own highlights.
 Damn Good showcases the work of designers from 35 countries and multiple disciplines, telling the stories of their most personal and favorite projects.

 Undisputed Street Fighter™ followed the success of Art of Atari by training a lens on one of the most storied franchises in video games.
 Author Steve Hendershot conducted in-depth interviews for an intimate, historical look into the making of the Street Fighter games, and the iconic art, design, and imagery from across the Street Fighter universe.